 This command will compare the local folder with the GitHub repository version and let you know the name of the files that you changed.

-You can see, wp-login.php is in unstaged mode.
+You can see that wp-login.php is in unstaged mode.
 You can do a lot with this file by following the instructed commands.
-But first, you need to stage this file, commit it, and then push it to GitHub repository.
+But first, you must stage this file, commit it, and then push it to the GitHub repository.

-Press S to stage this file, and check the status through the git: status command.
-You will notice that the file has been moved to the staged mode.
+Press S to stage this file and check the status through the git: status command.
+You will notice that the file has been moved to staged mode.

 To commit this change, press c.
-A new tab will open describing the changes I have done in the wp-login.php file.
+A new tab will open describing my changes in the wp-login.php file.
 Write “my commit” at the top of the file and press CTRL+ENTER to submit the commit.

-Note: It might ask your name and email so that the commit could be submitted under your name.
+Note: It might ask for your name and email so that the commit can be submitted under your name.

 Step 7: Push from Local to GitHub

-Now, I need to tell Sublime Text about the repository I am going to push the change.
-Use git: remote add command to set the remote URL.
+I need to tell Sublime Text about the repository I will push the change.
+Use the git: remote add command to set the remote URL.

 Once you are connected with the GitHub repository, use git: push to push the changes.